According to a study cited by Forbes, sale reps on average spend less than 36% of their time on revenue generating activities.

 2. They go back and forth instead of asking for the business

-3. They overlook basic organization and housekeeping
+4. They overlook organization and data input

 We could all stand to be more organized, but organization is critical for salespeople who need to quickly access information related to opportunities.
 Searching for information is a huge waste of time—not to mention a frustrating distraction.